Luca Ross

-Luca Ross (born 11 August 2006) is a Scottish footballer who plays as a forward for club Annan Athletic on loan from Motherwell.
+Luca Ross (born 11 August 2006) is a Scottish footballer who plays as a forward for club Motherwell.

 Career

 Club

 On 24 June 2022, Motherwell announced that Ross had signed his first professional contract with the club.

 On 28 December 2022, Ross made his professional debut against Rangers as a substitute on the 81st minute for Blair Spittal at Ibrox.

 On 15 July 2023, Ross Had his first professional start against Elgin City in the Scottish league cup.

 On 28 October 2023, Ross scored a 94th minute equaliser to earn Motherwell a point in a 3-3 draw at home to Ross County having come on as a 87th minute substitute for Oli Shaw.

 On 30 August 2024, Ross joined Annan Athletic on loan until January 2025.
 On 9 January 2025, Ross' loan deal with Annan Athletic was extended until the end of the season.

 On 16 April 2025, Motherwell announced that they had signed a contract extension with Ross until the summer of 2027.
+On 11 September 2026, Ross joined Alloa Athletic on loan for the reminder for the season.